jakearchibald/random-stuff/README.md

 For each request, it will:

 1. If the equivalent path is in `public`, it's served.
 Index files are served, e.g. `public/foo/index.html` will be served for requests to `/foo/`.
-2. Otherwise, if the request ends in `/`, and there's an equivalent route function (eg `/hello/` will check for `src/routes/hello/index.ts`), that function is called to get the response.
+2. Otherwise, if there's an equivalent route function (eg `/hello/` will check for `src/routes/hello/index.ts`, `/hello/bar` will check for `src/routes/hello/bar.ts`), that file's default export is called to get the response.
+3. Otherwise, if there's no `/` at the end of the path, but there's an equivalent `index.ts` if the path did end with a `/`, then it redirects.
-3. Otherwise, 404.
+4. Otherwise, 404.

 [`public/_headers`](https://developers.cloudflare.com/pages/configuration/headers/) and [`public/_redirects`](https://developers.cloudflare.com/pages/configuration/redirects/) are supported.